Search for pair-production of vector-like quarks in $pp$ collision events at $\sqrt{s}=13$ TeV with at least one leptonically decaying $Z$ boson and a third-generation quark with the ATLAS detector: Event selection and categorization

 \section{Event selection and categorization}

 An initial preselection of events is performed as follows.
 Events are required to satisfy at least one of the single-lepton triggers operating during Run~2~\cite{TRIG-2016-01,TRIG-2018-01,TRIG-2018-05}.
 These triggers had varying \pt thresholds for electrons and muons for different data-taking periods, as well as isolation requirements that were typically more relaxed with increasing \pt threshold.
+For data collected in 2015, the thresholds are 24, 60, and \SI{120}{\GeV} for electrons and 20 and \SI{50}{\GeV} for muons.
+For the remainder of the dataset, the thresholds are slightly increased to 26, 60, and \SI{140}{\GeV} for electrons and to 26 and \SI{50}{\GeV} for muons.
 Events are additionally required to have at least two opposite-sign-charge, same-flavour (OS-SF) leptons and to have at least two jets in the central region.
 The pair of OS-SF leptons with an invariant mass \mll closest to $\mz=\SI{91.2}{GeV}$ is referred to as `the $Z$ boson candidate' and only events with $|\mll-\mz|<\SI{10}{\GeV}$ are kept.

 Preselected events are divided into two orthogonal and individually optimized channels: one requiring exactly two leptons (dilepton, labelled as `\ppdil') and a second requiring at least three leptons (trilepton, labelled as `\pptril').
 The channels are combined statistically to obtain the final result, taking advantage of the relatively high signal acceptance achieved by the \ppdil channel and the higher signal purity offered by the \pptril channel.